eoridaniel/System/README.md

 ```
 Then press `y` or whatever when you need.

-## The installed packages and some other thins:
+## The installed packages and some other things:
 1. yay
 2. brave
 3. Printer: